JuliaNLSolvers/NLsolve.jl/README.md

 Finite-differencing is used to compute the Jacobian.

+## If the Jacobian is sparse

+If the Jacobian of your function is sparse, it is possible to ask the routines to manipulate sparse matrices instead of full ones, in order to increase performance on large systems.
+This can be achieved by constructing an object of type `DifferentiableSparseMultivariateFunction`:

+    df = DifferentiableSparseMultivariateFunction(f!, g!)
+    nlsolve(df, initial_x)

+It is possible to give an optional third function `fg!` to the constructor, as for the full Jacobian case.

+The second argument of `g!` (and the third of `fg!`) is assumed to be of the same type as the one returned by the function `spzeros` (i.e.
+`SparseMatrixCSC`).

+Note that on the first call to `g!` or `fg!`, the sparse matrix passed in argument is empty, i.e. all its elements are zeros.
+But this matrix is not reset across function calls.
+So you need to be careful and ensure that you don't forget to overwrite all nonzeros elements that could have been initialized by a previous function call.
+If in doubt, you can clear the sparse matrix at the beginning of the function.
+If `gx` is the sparse Jacobian, this can be achieved with:

+    fill!(gx.colptr, 1)
+    empty!(gx.rowval)
+    empty!(gx.nzval)

 # Fine tunings

 Two algorithms are currently available.
 The choice between the two is achieved